Design Background

-"This boutique hotel creates a layered spatial experience, where visitors transition from mystery and enclosure to openness and delight."
+Thumbelina navigates through an unpredictable world—captured, confined, and ultimately freed into a realm of belonging—this boutique hotel creates a layered spatial experience, where visitors transition from mystery and enclosure to openness and delight.

 Design Story